aprankster/DL_Multimodal_assignment/README.md

 This project demonstrates **three distinct multimodal deep learning architectures** for combining language, vision, and speech.
 Each architecture is implemented as a **standalone runnable script** and executed locally using an NVIDIA RTX 4060 GPU on WSL2.

-The goal of this project is to **compare architectural design choices**, not to train new models.

 ---